How to Find the Right Income Protection when Self Employed

 Compare sole trader income protection insurance

-Want to make sure your business will stay afloat if you’re not able to work because of sickness or injury?
+- Make sure your business will stay afloat if you’re not able to work because of sickness or injury.
 Business overhead insurance will cover the fixed costs.